-Damage related to Cancer: Treatment for cancer, radiation therapy or chemotherapy can also impair sperm production sometimes.
-Removal of one of the testicles due to any disease like cancer also may affect male fertility.
+Damage Due to Cancer: Cancer treatments like radiation or chemotherapy can also affect sperm production in some cases.
+Also, if one of the testicles is removed due to any disease or problem, that may also affect the male fertility.
 At Delhi IVF we can freeze and store sperms, before the treatment for cancer is initiated.

 Infection: Around 30% to 75% of infertility in men, is due to some infection of the reproductive organs.
 The presence of anti-sperm antibodies, which assault and obliterate the sperms are normally a decent marker that an infection is present.
 Such diseases are typically treated with antibodies.

-Ejaculatory Duct Obstruction presents with a low discharge volume on semen along with no sperm number or low sperm motility.
+Ejaculatory Duct Obstruction is a low or zero expelling volume on semen along with low or zero sperm count.
 Ejaculatory conduit impediment is the reason for fruitlessness in 1-5% of infertile men.
 Albeit abnormal, ejaculatory conduit block is determined and treated to have negligibly intrusive procedures.
 In some cases, there is the complete absence of vas deferens.
 At Delhi IVF we can overcome this problem by surgical procedures as TESA, MESA or TESE.

 Some Other Factors May Contribute to Male Infertility Such As: